Shōwa era: The "Japanese Miracle"

 On 1 October 1964, Tokaido Shinkansen was the first high-speed rail line in Japan and the oldest high-speed rail system in the world.

-On 10 October 1964, Tokyo hosted the 1964 Summer Olympics.
-This marked the first time that the Olympic Games were held in Asia.
+On 10 October 1964, Tokyo hosted the 1964 Summer Olympics, opened by Emperor Showa himself.
+This marked the first time that the Olympic Games were held in Asia and served as replacement for the cancelled 1940 Summer Olympics awarded then to Japan.

 In 1968, Japan surpassed West Germany to become the second largest economic power in the world.
 In the same year, the Ogasawara Islands were returned from US occupation to Japanese sovereignty.
 Japanese citizens were allowed to return.

 By the 1970s, Japan ascended to great power status again.
 It had the world's second largest economy after the United States.
 However, its military power was very limited due to pacifist policies and article 9 of the 1947 constitution.
 This made Japan an abnormal great power.

 On 11 February 1970, the first successful launch of the Lambda 4S rocket placed the Japanese Ohsumi satellite on orbit.

 On 20 December 1970, the Koza riot was a violent and spontaneous protest against the US military presence in Okinawa.

 On 30 September 1971, the Zengakuren demonstrated and rioted in Tokyo against terms for the return of Okinawa from the US to Japanese control.
 They wanted to remove all American military presence.

 On 24 November 1971, the Okinawa Reversion Agreement was ratified and returned the Okinawa Prefecture to Japanese sovereignty.

 In 1974, Prime Minister Eisaku Satō was the first Asian to accept the Nobel Peace Prize.

 In 1980, Japan became the biggest motor vehicle producing country in the world with 11,042,884 motor vehicles compared to the US's 8,009,841.
+Japan's rapid economic dominance began to threaten American industries, particularly in automotive and electronics manufacturing.
+This sparked severe political friction, massive trade deficits, and a wave of "Japan-bashing."
+Western governments began viewed Japan's trade policies as unfair and overly protectionist.
+To combat the massive trade deficit, the U.S. forced the Plaza Accord in 1985, which drastically strengthened the Japanese Yen which began to hurt Japan's export-heavy economy and set the stage for their eventual economic crash in the 1990s.

 The second half of the 1970s in continental Europe and the beginning of 1980s in the United States of America and other western countries saw the introduction of Japanese anime outside Japan.
 In the 1990s, Japanese animation slowly gained popularity in the United States.

 In 1985, the home video game industry was revitalized by the widespread success of the Nintendo Entertainment System.
 The success of the NES marked a shift in the dominance of the video game industry from the United States to Japan during the third generation of consoles.